MahendraShaji/MahendraShaji.github.io/_posts/2017-05-19-project-about-data-science.md

 To predict the Salary from the details we have like title, location, classification/industry and the skills or words from the Job Description.
 #### Part2

-To predict whether job title is Data Scientist/Analyst or others from the the skills and key words in Job Description.
+To predict whether job title is Data Scientist/Analyst or others from the skills and key words in Job Description.

 ### Approach:
-Here I have scrapped more than 1000 datapoints and details from Seek.com with the keywords Data scientist, Data analyst, Business intelligence, Business analyst from 3 different cities which are Melbourne, Sydney and Brisbane.
+Here I have scrapped more than 1000 data points and details from Seek.com with the keywords Data scientist, Data analyst, Business intelligence, Business analyst from 3 different cities which are Melbourne, Sydney and Brisbane.

 After scrapping the data I have cleaned it according to industry standards and since a lot of records did not had salary data I have selected only records with salary data for the first part so that I can make a better model.
 While I have used the entire dataset for part 2 since salary was not involved in it anyways.